Gantt Chart Maker Open App

 PhD Research Gantt Chart Template

-A 4-year PhD timeline covering coursework, qualifying exams, proposal, research, papers, and dissertation defense — built around the milestones the graduate school actually enforces.
+A 4-year PhD timeline covering coursework, qualifying exams, proposal, research, papers and the dissertation defense, built around the milestones the graduate school actually enforces.

 About this template